 Professor and director of the Equine Asthma Research Laboratory at the University of Montreal, in Canada.

 Each inhale a horse takes can include up to 4.6 million particles present in hay and bedding.
 You may not be able to see these particles, but you can hear your horse’s cough, which could mean your horse is suffering from severe equine asthma.

-Aservo® EquiHaler® (ciclesonide inhalation spray) is an innovation in the treatment of severe equine asthma.
+Aservo® EquiHaler® (ciclesonide inhalation spray) is an innovation in the management of severe equine asthma.
 It utilizes Soft Mist™ Technology that delivers an anti-inflammatory medication your horse can inhale deep into its lungs for a more targeted treatment.
-ASERVO EQUIHALER was proven to be an effective treatment option with lower risk of side effects compared to dexamethasone, the most common alternative glucocorticoid treatment.
+ASERVO EQUIHALER is proven to be an effective treatment option.
 A special ergonomic design makes it easy to administer and easy for your horse to inhale.
 It’s a simple 10-day protocol that, together with environmental and dietary modifications, can be a part of managing severe equine asthma.